Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 ### [ GymFC: A flight control tuning and training framework](https://github.com/wil3/gymfc/)

 GymFC is a modular framework for synthesizing neuro-flight controllers.
-The architecture integrates digital twinning concepts to provide seamless transfer of trained policies to hardware.
-The OpenAI environment has been used to generate policies for the worlds first open source neural network flight control firmware [Neuroflight](https://github.com/wil3/neuroflight).
+The architecture integrates digital twinning concepts to provide a seamless transfer of trained policies to hardware.
+The OpenAI environment has been used to generate policies for the world's first open-source neural network flight control firmware [Neuroflight](https://github.com/wil3/neuroflight).

 ### [ gym-gazebo](https://github.com/erlerobot/gym-gazebo/)

 gym-gazebo presents an extension of the initial OpenAI gym for robotics using ROS and Gazebo, an advanced 3D modeling and rendering tool.

 ### [ gym-goddard: Goddard's Rocket Problem](https://github.com/osannolik/gym-goddard)

-An environment for simulating the classical optimal control problem where the thrust of a vertically ascending rocket shall be determined such that it reaches the maximum possible altitude, while being subject to varying aerodynamic drag, gravity and mass.
+An environment for simulating the classical optimal control problem where the thrust of a vertically ascending rocket shall be determined such that it reaches the maximum possible altitude while being subject to varying aerodynamic drag, gravity, and mass.

 ### [ gym-jiminy: training Robots in Jiminy](https://github.com/Wandercraft/jiminy)

-gym-jiminy presents an extension of the initial OpenAI gym for robotics using Jiminy, an extremely fast and light weight simulator for poly-articulated systems using Pinocchio for physics evaluation and Meshcat for web-based 3D rendering.
+gym-jiminy presents an extension of the initial OpenAI gym for robotics using Jiminy, an extremely fast and light-weight simulator for poly-articulated systems using Pinocchio for physics evaluation and Meshcat for web-based 3D rendering.

 ### [ gym-miniworld](https://github.com/maximecb/gym-miniworld)